Annual ETC Certification

 Carriers that self certify must submit the annual ETC certification to USAC using the 54.314 system.

 In order to obtain access privileges to the 54.314 system in E-File – or change the representative who has access – state officials and carriers that self certify should contact the High Cost Division at HCCerts@usac.org to request an authorization form.
 Please note that USAC grants access to the 54.314 system to only one representative in each state.
-See USAC’s Multifactor Authentication Troubleshooting Steps for help logging into E-File.
+See USAC’s Multifactor Authentication Troubleshooting FAQs for help logging into E-File.

 States and carriers that self certify must also submit certifications to the FCC online at fcc.gov/ecfs or via mail the following address: